 There are also tax savings when you come to cash in your ISA.
 If you take a regular income from these savings plans you don’t have to declare this on your tax return and there is no further income tax to pay.
 This isn’t the case with income taken from a pension.

-Finally, these plans can be transferred to a spouse free of inheritance tax when you die.
-A surviving spouse does not have to cash in these assets, but they can be added to their ISA allowance for that year.
+Finally, ISAs can be transferred to a spouse free of inheritance tax when you die.
+A surviving spouse does not have to cash in ISA assets, which can be added to their ISA allowance for that year.

 Exciting investment opportunities